Chinmayee770/bob_hackathon/README.md

 ### 5. Lang-Chain and Azure Gen AI for Database Retrieval and analytics
 - **Azure Functions:** Uses Lang-Chain and Azure AI for efficient database retrieval and analytics based on predefined prompts.
-- **Reference for how its done:** [Chat with MySQL using Python and LangChain](https://alejandro-ao.com/chat-with-mysql-using-python-and-langchain/)
+- **Reference for how its done:[medium]** [Chat with MySQL using Python and LangChain](https://alejandro-ao.com/chat-with-mysql-using-python-and-langchain/)
-- **reference 2 for how its going to be done:** [Chat Gen Ai and LangChain based analytics](https://github.com/ANUJT65/bob_hackathon/blob/main/backend/Using%20Pandas%20Dataframe%20Agent.ipynb/)
+- **reference 2 for how its going to be done:[git link]** [Chat Gen Ai and LangChain based analytics](https://github.com/ANUJT65/bob_hackathon/blob/main/backend/Using%20Pandas%20Dataframe%20Agent.ipynb/)

 ### 6. Loan Approval Process
 - **Verification:** Checks if financial ratios, external data, and audit verifications meet thresholds.